KarolinaObcowska/weather_app/README.md

-The weather app created by react and tailwind.
+The weather app created with react and tailwind.

 In the project directory, you can run: